Emmacharleswilson/fab-fitness/README.md

 - As a creator, I want the site to be easy to navigate.
 - As a creator, I want to allow users to filter through products.
 - As a creator, I want to provide users with updates to any actions.
-- As a creator, I want to allows admins to Add/Edit/Delete products to/from the store.
+- As a creator, I want to allow admins to Add/Edit/Delete products to/from the store.

 ### **User Stories**